 - Scoop the batter into the prepared pan and use a spatula to spread it evenly around the pan.
 Give the pan a few thwacks on the countertop to even it out and get out any air bubbles.

-- Bake for ~30 minutes, until the cake is beginning to turn golden and a toothpick inserted into the cake comes out clean and without any crumbs.
+- Bake for 28 to 30 minutes, until the cake is beginning to turn golden and a toothpick inserted into the cake comes out clean and without any crumbs.
 The cake will be just starting to pull away from the edge of the pan.

 - Let the cake cool in the pan for 10 minutes.

 - Carefully run a thin knife or spatula around the inner and outer edges of the cake.
 Invert the cake onto a cooling rack so that it is "upside down" (i.e. the cake that was exposed is now the bottom of the cake).
 Let cool completely.

 - Combine the confectioners sugar, maple syrup, and melted butter in a small bowl.½ cup maple syrup, 2 tablespoon unsalted butter, melted and cooled, 1½ cup (172 grams) confectioners' sugar

 - If the glaze is too thick, add a tablespoon of milk at a time until it is just pourable.
 If the glaze is too thin, add more confectioner's sugar.¼ cup whole milk or cream

 - Put the cake, still on the cooling rack, over a sheet of parchment or wax paper and pour the glaze over the cake, letting it run down both the inner and outer edges.
 Feel free to pour on several layers of glaze.